 - Don’t use blender: After testing this Instant Pot egg bites recipe multiple times, one thing I can tell you I did not like using a blender.
 Maybe because my recipe contains no cheese but blended mixture got so thin, even pepper and salt settled at the bottom of the egg bite.
 Making one side spicy and another side plain.

 Refrigerate your Instant Pot egg bites in an airtight container for up to 5 days in the fridge.
 Perfect for meal prep!

 Because these egg bites are small, they are quick to reheat.
 Pop a few on a plate in the microwave and reheat for 1 – 1.5 minutes from frozen or 30 seconds for fresh.
 It really depends on your microwave.

 Can I Freeze Egg Bites?

-If you want to freeze in a resealable Ziploc bag, lay egg bites flat first and then toss deeper into the freezer with frozen egg bites.
+If you want to freeze egg bites in a resealable Ziplock bag, lay egg bites flat first to freeze.
+Once egg bites are fully frozen, then toss the bag deeper into the freezer.
 They are just delicate.

 - Instant Pot steel cut oats

 You may also love to browse over 45 healthy Instant Pot recipes!